WalletWasabi/WasabiDoc/docs/README.md

 ### Search function

-If you have a question about some particular detail, then use the search function at the top right corner to brows the entire archive, including the [frequently asked questions](/faq/).
+If you have a question about some particular detail, then use the search function at the top right corner to browse the entire archive, including the [frequently asked questions](/faq/).